Bhagavad Gita: Chapter 7: Jnana Vijnana Yoga (30 verses)

-Chapter 8: Akshara Brahmayoga (28 verses)
+Chapter 8: Akshara Brahma Yoga (28 verses)

 Translators title the chapter as Aksara–Brahma yoga, Religion by Devotion to the One Supreme God, The Eternal Godhead, or The Yoga of the Imperishable Brahman.
 The chapter opens with Arjuna asking questions such as what is Brahman and what is the nature of karma.
-Krishna states that his own highest nature is the imperishable Brahman, and that he lives in every creature as the adhyatman.
+Krishna states that his own highest nature is the imperishable Brahman and that he lives in every creature as the adhyatman.
 Every being has an impermanent body and an eternal Self, and that "Krishna as Lord" lives within every creature.
 The chapter discusses cosmology, the nature of death and rebirth.
 This chapter contains eschatology of the Bhagavad Gita.
-Importance of the last thought before death, differences between material and spiritual worlds, and light and dark paths that a Self takes after death are described.
+The importance of the last thought before death, the differences between material and spiritual worlds, and the light and dark paths that a Self takes after death are described.
+Krishna advises Arjuna about focusing the mind on the Supreme Deity within the heart through yoga, including pranayama and chanting sacred mantra "Om" to ensure concentration on Krishna at the time of death.

-Chapter 9: Raja Vidya Raja Guhyayoga (34 verses)
+Chapter 9: Raja Vidya Raja Guhya Yoga (34 verses)

 Translators title the ninth chapter as Raja–Vidya–Raja–Guhya yoga, Religion by the Kingly Knowledge and the Kingly Mystery, The Royal Path, or The Yoga of Sovereign Science and Sovereign Secret.
 Chapter 9 opens with Krishna continuing his discourse as Arjuna listens.
 Krishna states that he is everywhere and in everything in an unmanifested form, yet he is not in any way limited by them.
 Eons end, everything dissolves and then he recreates another eon subjecting them to the laws of Prakriti (nature).
 He equates himself to being the father and the mother of the universe, to being the Om, to the three Vedas, to the seed, the goal of life, the refuge and abode of all.
 The chapter recommends devotional worship of Krishna.
 According to theologian Christopher Southgate, verses of this chapter of the Gita are panentheistic, while German physicist and philosopher Max Bernhard Weinstein deems the work pandeistic.
 It may, in fact, be neither of them, and its contents may have no definition with previously developed Western terms.